-Refer to C-DIVIDED-LITES in the GLASS-TYPE command.
+A flag indicating if the WINDOW has true divided lites.
+A value of one means the WINDOW has divided lites.
 In the absence of user input this value will default to the value of the same keyword in the GLASS-TYPE command.
 The rules processor references this keyword only when C-UFACTOR-METHOD equals zero ("Title 24 Default Table") or C-SHGC-METHOD equals zero ("Title 24 Default Table").